Ingenuity in Action - How it Works

 Brainstorm about the experience you want to create, find a sponsor, & write a custom proposal for your experience.

-Submit your application for your experience in the InAct Portal.
-Approval times will vary based on whether the experience includes a funding request or not.
+Submit your application for your experience in Handshake Experiences.
+Approval times will vary based on whether the experience meets the learning outcomes and minimum hours requirement.

 Get approved and complete your experience.